A semi-supervised framework for diverse multiple hypothesis testing scenarios: Supplementary analyses

+Importantly, the above assumption has been corroborated empirically through \textit{entrapment experiments}~\cite{granholm2011using}.
+In these experiments, a sample of known peptides is used so that the actual FDP can be gauged.
+This strategy has allowed others~\cite{he:theoretical,lin2022improving} to show that the FDR is controlled using TDC, suggesting that this assumption is reasonable in practice.

-A standard assumption of the mass spectrometry literature, which is also empirically validated, is that the label $L_i$, indicating whether an incorrect target or its decoy scored higher, is uniformly $\pm 1$ independently of all other target-decoy pairs and scores~\cite{he:theoretical,lin2022improving}.
-RESET \textit{additionally} requires this statement to be true if we further condition on the side information.
-This is obviously true for some side information variables which are constant between the target and corresponding decoys --- e.g. PepLen, Charge, lnNumSP, dm, absdM.
-The other side information variables are score-related --- e.g. Xcorr, deltCn and deltLCn, and so conditioning on them assumes no more than the ``standard assumption''.
+RESET \textit{additionally} requires this statement to be true if we further condition on the side information $\mathbf{x}$.
+This is obviously true for side information variables that are constant between the target and corresponding decoys --- e.g., PepLen, Charge, lnNumSP, dm, absdM.
+The other side information variables are score-related --- e.g., Xcorr, deltCn and deltLCn, and so conditioning on them assumes no more than the `standard assumption' that already conditions on such a score in the first place.
 Hence, we believe Assumption~\ref{assumption:tdc_aug_general} with $P(L_i = 1) = c_0 = 1/2$ to be reasonably satisfied.
+Moreover, in our recent publication, we empirically demonstrated through entrapment experiments that RESET (combined with Percolator, a semi-supervised algorithm designed for peptide detection) controls the FDR~\cite{freestone2025train}.